ryancramerdesign/LoginRegister/README.md

 # Login and Registration

-A module for ProcessWire 3.x that provides a self contained process that provides a login form, user registration, and profile editor.
+A module for ProcessWire 3.x that provides a self contained process for rendering and processing login, user registration, and profile edits.
+New user registration requires the user’s email address for validation.

+For those that have more than basic needs, this moduel also serves as a good proof-of-concept for further development and integration.

-## Installation
+## Installation and setup

+### First steps

+Install the module as with any other module, by placing the included files in /site/modules/LoginRegister/, go to “Modules > Refresh” in your admin, and then click “install” for the this module.

+### Configure

+You should now see a configuration screen for this module.
+This screen will let you determine what features you want to use with it, and what fields you want to allow for user registration and profile editing.

+By default, the email and password fields are required for both forms.
+You may want to add more fields.
+To do this, you’ll need to add fields to your “user” template.
+You can add fields to your user template in the admin by going to “Setup > Templates > Show system templates > user”.

+You should stick to using simple text-based fields for now.
+File/image fields, repeaters, rich text editors and combination fields fields are not supported on the front-end at present.

+### Output

-Install the module as with any other module.
-After installation, either create a new template or use an existing template to use this module with.
+After installation and configuration, either create a new template or use an existing template to use this module with.
 This module will provide the “content” or “body copy” area of your page, and that’s where you should use its output.
 Edit your template file and place the following in it:

-**Direct output:**
+**Direct output or markup regions:**
 ~~~~~
 <?= $modules->get('LoginRegister')->execute() ?>
 ~~~~~